GSA/digitalgov.gov/content/resources/guide-create-mobile-friendly-websites.md

 ---

-> This guide was created by [David Fern](https://digital.gov/authors/david-fern/), Social Security Administration
+_This guide was created by [David Fern](https://digital.gov/authors/david-fern/), Social Security Administration._

 JavaScript usage, CSS usage, image and resource sizing, caching/network usage, and pop-ups.
 These are the top practices that the most visited government websites should focus on in order to be more mobile-friendly.
 But how can you work on each of these areas to help ensure your website keeps mobile users delighted and coming back?